 Notwithstanding these difficulties, due to the forced acceleration of production processes, software based automated verification and error-correction solutions have an increasingly important role as they can greatly facilitate the detection of frequently encountered file errors.
-The solution for this problem is Adobe Acrobat Professional, which is commonly used by customers (Adobe Reader is not suitable for print production checks!)
+The solution for this problem is Adobe Acrobat Pro DC, which is commonly used by customers (Adobe Reader is not suitable for print production checks!)
 The ‘View > Tools > Print Production’ of the application includes the tools that can help you check and correct PDF files created for printing.

 A tool for visual verification.

 Preflight checks in the PDF

 You can automatically check the finished PDF files with the Preflight module of Acrobat (not included in Acrobat Reader), using various pre-configured sets of criteria (preflight profiles).
 This interface can be used to run pre-installed profiles that check the properties of the PDF file (and its objects) against pre-configured criteria.
 After running a profile, you will get a list of result from which you can determine which PDF parameters deviate from those configured in the profile.
 As the properties of the PDF document depend on the parameters of the finished printed product (number of colors, paper type, printing technology), there are multiple profiles from which you can always select the one that is the most suitable for the parameters of the given product.